Difficult job interview questions can be nerve-racking. Here are our top 10 curveball interview questions from popular companies.

-7. Trader Joe’s asked, “What would you do if you found a penguin in the freezer?”
+7. From the Trader Joe’s interview: “What would you do if you found a penguin in the freezer?”

 My answer: I would make sure to call the animal control line as I admit I have zero knowledge of penguins except that they are always in their Sunday best.
 Hopefully the penguin is able to survive until they come.
 I just might give it some fish in case it is hungry.
 Not without paying for it first, of course.